sudodev-social/entry/README.md

 Free, open-source guides are available on my GitHub covering topics such as:

-- Setting up your first self-hosted automation tool
+- Setting up your first self-hosted automation tool.
-- Basic sysadmin skills for beginners
+- Basic sysadmin skills for beginners.
-- Creating business workflows using n8n and Kestra
+- Creating business workflows using n8n.

 ## 💰 Future Plans